julieraptor/DIFFSINGER-LIEE-Immortal-Idol/README.md

 **\*Additional art and designs along with credits are located in the "art" folder.**

-### LIEE : Immortal Idol 'Lilia' is currently being privately distributed for testing purposes.
-Contact julieraptor if you would like to test!

 *Unlike LIEE : Immortal Idol's previous release (Proof of Concept 1), LIEE : Immortal Idol 'Lilia' does not have Vocal Modes.
 <br>Instead, please use the TENSION capabilities to achieve expressiveness.*